Dependable C, is an attempt to document a subset of C for developers who want to write Dependable C.

 a [x ] = 0 ;

 Another interpretation of the above code is that if there are no requirements for an implementation to handle an out-of-bounds access, then the code contains an implicit contract that `x` can only be between 0 and 4.
-The implementation can then assume that the user is aware of the contract and consents to it, even if the implementation cannot by itself determine that the contract is valid by analysis of the possible values `x` may hold.
-The implementation therefore need not check the value of `x`.
+The implementation can then assume that the user is aware of the contract and consents to it, even

 If the user cannot guarantee that `x` is within range, they can rewrite the code: